 The purpose of this course is to provide students an opportunity to learn about the problem of hunger from a multidisciplinary perspective.
 Students are exposed to information about the prevalence of hunger as well as to the research on the effects of hunger in populations at risk.
 Further, the course requires that students develop skills to critically assess and analyze the various causes of hunger.
 Finally, students are challenged through practical experience as well as through theoretical discussions to evaluate existing strategies used in the fight against hunger and to develop their own strategies for ending hunger in America.
 This course provides the foundation for those interested in completing a minor in Hunger Studies.
-It is typically offered every Spring, and fulfills General Education requirement a Grand Challenge course and the learning outcomes Social & Behavioral Sciences and Civic Knowledge & Responsibility.
+It is typically offered every Spring, and fulfils the new General Education requirement a Grand Challenge course and the learning outcomes Social & Behavioral Sciences and Civic Knowledge & Responsibility.

 Students may enroll in undergraduate and graduate level independent study courses to examine various topics related to hunger, malnutrition and poverty.
 Individual topics are determined based on the student’s interest in consultation with faculty.

 Examples of activities in which independent study/interns have participated include writing press releases, researching policy initiatives both locally and nationally, compiling data on specific hunger-related topics for publication, developing our web site, conducting literature reviews and/or data analysis of specific research related questions.